Applications for the academic year 2019 – 2020 is now available.

 - A student aged 19 and under without a high school-issued ID, or a student aged 20+ please apply for your GO Transit Student ID card online.

-- University of Ontario Institute of Technology (UOIT) and Trent University (Oshawa Campus): GO Transit will accept as valid student ID the school issued ID that features the U-PASS bus icon.
+- Ontario Tech University and Trent University (Oshawa Campus): GO Transit will accept as valid student ID the school issued ID that features the U-PASS bus icon.

 - Centennial College: After submitting your application, please visit your CCSAI (Centennial College Student Association) office with proof of full- time enrollment in order to complete the validation process.